binkley/modern-java-practices/README.md

 ### Setup local CI

-[Batect](https://batect.dev/) is a cool tool from Charles Korn.
-With some setup, it runs your build in a "CI-like" local environment via Docker.
+[Batect](https://batect.dev/) is a solid tool from Charles Korn.
+It runs your build in a "CI-like" local environment via Docker.
 This is one of your first lines of defence against "it runs on my box".
 ([Compare Batect](https://batect.dev/Comparison.html) with other tools in this space.)